-A new scheduling method has been proposed in order to rearrange and line cars in the desirable order onto the main track considering collective movements of the locomotive in the direct rearrangement of freight cars.
+A new scheduling method has been proposed in order to rearrange and line cars in the desirable order onto the main track considering augmented collective movements of the locomotive in the direct rearrangement of freight cars.

-The learning algorithm of the proposed method is derived based on the reinforcement learning that evaluates the total transfer distance of locomotive in a marshaling.
+The learning algorithm of the proposed method is derived

+ISBN: 978-988-14047-3-2 ISSN: 2078-0958 (Print); ISSN: 2078-0966 (Online) based on the reinforcement learning that evaluates the total transfer distance of locomotive in a marshaling.
 In order to reduce the total transfer distance of locomotive in a marshaling, the proposed method obtain group-layout of desirable arrangement of outgoing train and collecting order of freight cars in sub-tracks, so that the total transfer distance in a marshaling plan derived by the proposed method has been reduced by about 40% as compared to the conventional method in computer simulations.
 In addition, the arrangement of freight cars in the main track, the rearrange order of cars, the position of each removal car, the number of cars to be removed, and the group layout in the outgoing train has been obtained simultaneously so that the learning performance of the proposed method has been improved.